BunnyWay/bunny-libsql-client/README.md

 - 🌀 AI Embedding vector support
 ---

-## 🛠️ TODO / Roadmap

-> **Note:** This library is currently a **Work In Progress (WIP)** prototype and not yet intended for production use.
-While foundational ORM and querying features are available, several important enhancements are still in progress.

-### Planned

-- **🧪 Unit Tests**
-Develop a full suite of unit tests to ensure reliability, validate edge cases, and prevent regressions as the library evolves.

----

 We welcome feedback, ideas, and contributions.
 If you're interested in helping shape the future of this library, feel free to open an issue or pull request!